 - 2 cups of flour

-- In your blender add the butter, sugar, and mix
+- In a blender, add the butter, sugar, and mix.

 - Add in the salt and egg yolk and mix until combined

-- Once combined turn onto a lightly dusted with flour surface.
-Knead just until you can divide the dough and it’s soft.
+- Knead just until soft so you can divide the dough.
 Add more flour if needed.

-- Divide the dough into 3 equal rounds and poke with holes from your fork.
-Pinch the rounds like you would a pie crust.
+- Divide the dough into 3 equal flat rounds and poke the top with holes with a fork.

-There you have the best and easiest shortbread cookie I’ve ever made compliments of Dundurn Castle and the cooking crew down below.
+The best shortbread cookie I’ve made, compliments of Dundurn Castle and the cooking crew.

 I will be making these shortbread cookies over and over again.

-We had an excellent tour of the Dundurn Castle and recommend the tour to all of our friends.
+We had an excellent time at Dundurn Castle and recommend the tour to everyone.